mlomb/chat-analytics/docs/PIPELINE.md

 Overview of serialization files:

 - [MessageSerialization.ts](/pipeline/serialization/MessageSerialization.ts): contains `writeMessage` and `readMessage` to serialize and deserialize a single message.
 Make heavy use of `writeIndexCounts` and `readIndexCounts` to serialize and deserialize IndexCounts (see below).
 - [IndexCountsSerialization.ts](/pipeline/serialization/IndexCountsSerialization.ts): allows serialization of [IndexCounts](/pipeline/process/IndexCounts.ts) which are pairs of `[index, count]`.
-We use this format to point out which and how many of each object are used in a given context (e.g. emojis in a message)
+We use this format to point out which and how many of each object are used in a given context (e.g. emoji in a message)
 - [MessagesArray.ts](/pipeline/serialization/MessagesArray.ts): useful abstraction to work with serialized messages as if they were a regular Array (push and iteration)
 - [MessageView.ts](/pipeline/serialization/MessageView.ts): class implementing the `Message` interface that deserializes data on demand.
 Useful if you don't need all the data at once.
 Used in aggregation.